Travel planning these days often requires that you make a large, non-refundable, advance payment. Here’s how to protect your investment:

 When do I need to purchase this insurance?

-Typically, within a couple of weeks after putting down your deposit toward a trip.
+Within a couple of weeks after putting down your deposit toward a trip.
 One reason why is that coverage for financial default may be activated only if you buy insurance within 10 to 21 days (depending on the policy) after making your initial trip payment.
 You also usually can’t file a claim for cancellation due to financial default until 10 to 14 days after you’ve purchased the policy.
-And you may not be covered if your trip is two years out: Some policies limit financial-default claims to trips taken within 12 or 15 months of purchasing your insurance.
+Note that you may not be covered if your trip is years out: Some policies limit financial-default claims to trips taken within 12 or 15 months of purchasing your insurance.

 Will the policy offered by my cruise line protect me if the cruise line goes out of business?